Pushkartel/SCIPROG_2024/Practical06/README.md

-# Practical )6
+# Practical 06

-This folder contains the information about the Practical )6
+This folder contains the information about the Practical 06.
+Matrix Multiplication of two different sizes using loops.

 ## Compile